minprog/app-studio/info/10 Syllabus.md

 ### Regulations

 All forms of academic dishonesty are dealt with harshly.
-In all cases we follow the directives regarding fraud and plagiarism of the University of Amsterdam and of the examination board of the Computer Science BSc programme.
+In all cases we follow the directives regarding fraud and plagiarism of the University of Amsterdam and of the Computer Science BSc programme.
 Find them here in [English] and [Dutch].

 [Dutch]: http://student.uva.nl/az/a-z-lijst/a-z-lijst/content/folder/fraude-plagiaat-en-bronvermelding/plagiaat-en-fraude.html
 [English]: http://student.uva.nl/en/az/a-z/a-z/content/folder/plagiarism-and-fraud/plagiarism-and-fraud.html